It is useful to know the kinds of word that can be left out of a sentence to save time

 In most situations, the rules of English grammar would require this sentence to begin with a word like the, to include is or is going alongside to visit (because in full sentences a lone verb with to usually needs another verb with it – see 30.
 When to Write a Full Stop), and to add the or a before leading.

 The reason for leaving out words that English grammar normally requires is to save space – newspaper headlines nearly always have to be brief.
 There are other places too where such abbreviation is common.
 Historically, telegrams – which cost a certain amount of money for every word in them – were one (I once sent my parents the message girl Emily born 22 June 01.30).
 In technical writing, space-saving tends to keep wording on diagrams tends to be minimal.
 And of course notes taken in college lectures, which have to be written quickly so that none of the lecture is lost, are a source of abbreviated sentences that students are especially likely to be familiar with.

 Speakers whose mother tongue is not English are likely to find abbreviated sentences problematic in both reading and writing.
 Readers need to recognise not just that a word is absent, but also what it is.
-Writers need to know which words can be left out and which cannot – for example that in (a) above to is not normally omissible.
+Writers need to know which words can be left out and which cannot – to in (a) above, for example, is not normally omissible.
 It is on these two questions that the present post offers guidelines.

 WORDS COMMONLY OMITTED FROM ABBREVIATED SENTENCES

 1. Words that can be Omitted Grammatically

 Some words can be absent but “understood” without breaking any grammar rule.
-Obviously, they should be dropped in abbreviated sentences.
-In many cases, the meaning of words like this can be recognised from either the situation where they are being used or the surrounding words.
-Their omission is usually called “ellipsis”.
+Their omission is technically called “ellipsis”.
 The following example comes from the Guinlist post 68.
 How Computers Get Grammar Wrong 1: